-I made this a few times using different methods.
+I’ve made this recipe a few times using different methods.
 The easiest and my favorite way was just to mix everything together in a pot and cook it until thickened.
 No need to whip eggs or separate them or any of that.

-If you don’t need this lemon curd to be paleo, you could also use regular unsalted butter.
+I used coconut oil to keep it dairy-free, but if you don’t need this lemon curd to be paleo, you could also use regular unsalted butter.

 Although this paleo lemon curd recipe is super easy, it can be ruined quickly – if you walk away!
 If you’re not paying attention, the lemon curd can go from perfect to a nasty, cooked egg mess in moments.
-So don’t get distracted. ;)
+So don’t get distracted.